There is someone lies dead in the bushes,

 and with that name nobody heard he died.

-'I've been framed by mystic powers,
+'I have been framed by paranormal powers,

-but the system can not fail
+but I am sure the system cannot fail

 that in the long run justice will prevail.' -

-Joe's approach seemed very buoyant.
+Joe's cynical approach seemed very buoyant.

-polygraph or crystal ball?' -
+by witchcraft, polygraph or crystal ball?' -

 'I was accused by Bubbles the Clairvoyant,

-have been raped by a Hispanic
+had been attacked and raped by a Hispanic

-man who showed no shame nor pity
+man who displayed no diffidence nor pity

-as he brutally fulfilled
+as he broke in and brutally fulfilled

 his sick desires, less human than satanic,